heritage-ad/SDEV_220_Final_Project_BullyWug/README.md

 o	Generate and view various reports related to inventory, sales, and restocking.

-**Installation**
+**Running the program**

 To run the application, you need to have Python installed on your system.
 You can download Python from python.org.
+You also need visual studios to run the code.
-1. Clone the Repository
+1. Open Visual Studios, download python
-2. Navigate to the Project Directory
+2. Copy and paste this github URL
-3. Install Required Packages--Install any required packages (e.g., tkinter) if they are not included with your Python installation.
+3. Install Required Packages--input github URL to search bar.
 4. Run the Application—python main.py